SilkePilon/KnowledgeBook/README.md

 - Building an custom bot using nodes
 - And more!

+## Roadmap

+- Add an highlight to the currently running node.
+- Add an way in export and import flows.
+- Auto save flows to browser.

 ## Features 🕹

 | Feature name        | Description                               | Available   |